 I’m so excited to be working on my first novel!
 Well, actually, I did start writing a novel…oh…about 17 years ago.
 I think I got up to about 20,000 words or so before kids came along and my ability to find time to myself for writing was severely reduced.
-After that, every time I thought about working on it, I had to reread the entire 20,000 words just to remind myself what was going on, so I soon gave up!
+After that, every time I thought about working on it I had to reread the entire 20,000 words just to remind myself what was going on, so I soon gave up!

 This time round I’m being more intentional.
-I’ve worked my way through Susan May Warren’s book: How to Write a Brillian Novel, and have started using Scrivener as my writing tool.
-Now that I know what POV, hook, storyworld and reaction scene all mean, and have got my novel all mapped out on the Scriver corkboard, I feel like a bonefide writer!
+I’ve worked my way through Susan May Warren’s book: How to Write a Brilliant Novel, and have started using Scrivener as my writing tool.
+Now that I know what POV, hook, storyworld and reaction scene all mean, and have got my novel all mapped out on the Scrivener corkboard, I feel like a bona-fide writer!

 There’s no title as yet, but here’s a sneak preview of the current premise of the novel:

 As the Soviet Union falls apart so does Bela’s idyllic childhood with her grandmother in the foothills of the Caucasus mountains.
 Like others in her family she seeks escape from a mundane and unhappy life.
 One day her drug-addicted brother, Azamat, introduces her to Michael Gregory, who is instantly captivated by the beautiful, young, Yakar woman.
-Could this handsome British missionary provide her with an opportunity for freedom?
+Could this handsome British linguist provide her with an opportunity for freedom?
 But then a terrible tragedy shocks the world and makes Bela question who it is who truly holds her heart and whether escape is really the answer.

 I hope that sounds exciting!
 Watch this space for more news about the novel!